auth0/docs/articles/extensions/deploy-cli/_includes/_strip-option.md

 When importing objects into Auth0 tenants, Auth0 generates new IDs.
-To avoid import failure, by default identifier fields are stripped from the Auth0 objects on export.
+To avoid import failure, identifier fields are stripped from the Auth0 objects on export by default.
 To override this behavior, use:

 --export_ids
 or